JuliaData/DataFramesMeta.jl/docs/src/dplyr.md

 ## What is DataFramesMeta.jl?

 DataFramesMeta.jl is a Julia package to transform and summarize tabular data.
 It uses Julia macros to create a domain-specific language for convenient syntax to work with data frames from [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl).
-DataFramesMeta.jl mirrors concepts in DataFramesMeta.jl as closely as possible, without implementing new features on it's own.
+DataFramesMeta.jl mirrors concepts in DataFrames.jl as closely as possible, without implementing new features on it's own.
 For a deeper explanation of DataFramesMeta.jl, see the [documentation](https://github.com/JuliaData/DataFramesMeta.jl).

 DataFramesMeta.jl is heavily inspired by R's [`dplyr`](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html).
 If you are familiar with `dplyr` this guide should get you up to speed with DataFramesMeta.jl.